Abir-Al-Arafat/zepto-apps-task1/README.md

 A full-stack web application built using the Express.js, Node.js for backend and React.js with **Bootstrap** for UI styling.
 This project includes both the frontend and backend implementations.

+## Objective:
+A single-page application (without page reloads) that allows users to upload fonts (TTF only), preview them, create font groups (with validation for a minimum of 2 fonts per group), and manage those groups through edit/delete functionalities.

 ---

 ## 🔧 Features